Adel al-Zubeidi

 Adel al-Zubeidi was a defense attorney during the Hussein Trials on the legal team representing Taha Yassin Ramadan.

 He was killed on November 8, 2005, by three gunmen driving in either an Opel or a "government vehicle" outside Adil, a Sunni neighbourhood of Baghdad.
 He was traveling with Thamer Hamoud al-Khuzaie, another lawyer associated with the trials who was wounded in the attack.
-The day before, he had predicted he would be murdered.
+A day earlier, al-Zubeidi had predicted he would be murdered.

-He was the second of Saddam's attorneys to be killed by unknown forces, his death coming less than three weeks after Saadoun Sughaiyer al-Janabi was also killed.
+He was the second of Saddam's attorneys to be killed by unidentified forces, his death coming less than three weeks after Saadoun Sughaiyer al-Janabi was also killed.